Landau: Main sites

 Landau's large main square (Rathausplatz) is dominated by the town hall (Rathaus) and the market hall (Altes Kaufhaus).
 In the 19th century, the former fortifications gave way to a ring road that encircles the old town centre, from which the old industrial buildings have been excluded.
-A convention hall, the Festhalle, was built in Art Nouveau style, 1905–07 on a rise overlooking the town park and facing the modernist Bundesamt, the regional government building.
+A convention hall, the Festhalle, was built in Art Nouveau style, 1905–1907, on a rise overlooking the town park and facing the modernist Bundesamt, the regional government building.

 The Protestant Collegiate Church (Stiftskirche) in Landau in der Pfalz is one of the oldest buildings in the town.
-With the construction of the church started in the 14th century, was completed in the mid-16th century.
+The construction of the church started in the 14th century and was completed in the mid-16th century.

-The zoo is located close to the center of Landau alongside the historical fortifications.
+The zoo is located close to the centre of Landau alongside the historical fortifications.
 Animals are held in natural enclosures.
-The zoo contains numerous exotic species such as tigers and cheetahs, but also seals, penguins, kangaroos and flamingos and many more.
+The zoo contains numerous exotic species such as tigers and cheetahs, but also seals, penguins, kangaroos, flamingos and many more.